Energy, Climate, and Technology Policy

-Energy Innovation and Decarbonization Policy for the United States, China, and India
+Energy Innovation and Decarbonization Policy for the United States and China

-The project’s broad goal is to understand the interactions between policies and technologies as the world tries to decarbonize the energy system while addressing concerns about security, reliability, and cost.
-Fellows will conduct research that will provide actionable insights to policy makers, companies, investors, and society on how technology and policy innovation can accelerate progress towards a decarbonized energy system.
-We are interested in proposals on large-scale carbon management, decarbonizing transportation, carbon capture and sequestration, energy efficiency and buildings, and the operation and modernization of the electricity grid.
-Fellows will support our research on policy implementation options to scale new clean energy technologies in the United States, China, and India; technologies that have the potential to make a significant contribution to national efforts to reach a goal of complete decarbonization of the economy by 2050.
+The project’s broad goal is to understand the interactions between policies and technologies as the world tries to decarbonize the energy system while addressing concerns about security, reliability, equity, and cost.
+Fellows will conduct research that provides actionable insights to policymakers, companies, investors, and society on how technology and policy innovation can accelerate progress towards a decarbonized energy system.
+We are interested in proposals exploring large-scale carbon management, decarbonizing transportation, carbon capture and sequestration, renewable hydrogen, other renewables, energy efficiency in buildings, geopolitical considerations, and the operation and modernization of the electricity grid.
+Fellows will support our research on policy implementation and regulatory options to scale new clean energy technologies in the United States and China; research should focus on technologies that have the potential to make a significant contribution to national efforts to reach a goal of complete decarbonization of the economy by 2050-2060.

 Agriculture and Energy Policy

-What are the opportunities and challenges around the greater use of biofuels in the global transition to a less carbon-intensive energy mix?
-How can government policies overcome the obstacles to greater production of biofuels and what are the uses that are most promising.
-Specifically, can biofuels play a greater role in fueling sectors such as shipping, heavy trucking, and aviation?
-If so, how?
-We are also interested in proposals that explore the impact of greater biofuels production on direct and indirect environmental externalities and agricultural practices.
-We will entertain proposals that assess the supportive infrastructure that will need to be built to facilitate the greater use of biofuels.
-Research proposals can address these questions from a US or EU perspective.
+How can government policies overcome the obstacles to greater production of biofuels?
+What biofuel use cases are most promising?
+Can biofuels play a greater role in sectors such as shipping, heavy trucking, and aviation?
+We are seeking proposals that assess the technological and carbon-abatement opportunities for biofuels as well as the impact of greater biofuels production and usage on direct and indirect environmental, agricultural, and social externalities.
+We will also consider proposals that assess the supportive infrastructure needed to facilitate expanded biofuel usage.
+Research proposals should address these questions from a US or developing country perspective.

-Fellows are expected to work in collaboration with each other, with our affiliated faculty and staff, and engage with associated research teams at other Harvard schools and other institutions.
+Fellows are expected to work in collaboration with each other and with our affiliated faculty and staff.
+They are also encouraged to engage with associated research teams at other Harvard schools and other institutions.

 Stipend